Research Administration Policies

 The primary question to ask in making a determination as to whether a particular cost is allowable, allocable and reasonable is: Does the cost benefit the project?

-Several documents are available which in most circumstances will provide a measure of confidence as to whether a certain expense is allowable, allocable, and reasonable.
+Several documents are available that in most circumstances will provide a measure of confidence as to whether a certain expense is allowable, allocable, and reasonable.

 • The agency-approved budget for the project.
 The allowability of a cost is first determined by examining the budget that the agency approved for the project.
 Does the proposed expense show up under a line item of the budget?
 If the item does not appear in the budget, then other reviews must be conducted to determine if the item is allowable under rebudgeting authority that may be granted in the situation, or if the item may be allowable if prior approval is obtained in writing from the agency.
 If the budget has not been incorporated into the award document, then allowability must be determined in accordance with allowable cost principles of the agreement (Uniform Guidance 2 CFR 200 Subpart E – Cost Principles), plus agency deviations).
 NOTE: Any approval from an agency regarding costs must be coordinated through the appropriate Research Administrator for the sponsor.
 Technical contacts do not have the authority to make decisions regarding the allowability of costs.
 The Sponsor's Research Administrator can ensure that the appropriate administrative authority of the sponsor is contacted and that written approval is received before determination is made that a cost is allowable, allocable and reasonable.